-In line with priorities set out in the RSS Regional Transport Strategy and the Staffordshire and North Staffordshire Local Transport Plans, and through working with partner organisations, the Council will encourage and support measures which promote better accessibility, create safer roads, reduce the impact of traffic, or facilitate highway improvements.
+In line with priorities set out in the NPPF and the Staffordshire Local Transport Plan, and through working with partner organisations, the Council will encourage and support measures which promote better accessibility, create safer roads, reduce the impact of traffic, or facilitate highway improvements.
 In particular, the Council will:

-- 1. Support, subject to feasibility assessment, new road schemes within the District (where not already identified as priorities in the RSS or Local Transport Plans) where: - a. there would be evidence to suggest positive impact and need for the scheme; and - b. it would be in accord with the general objectives and policies of the RSS/LTPs - 2.
+- 1. Support, subject to feasibility assessment, new road schemes within the District (where not already identified as priorities in the Local Transport Plan) where: - a. there would be evidence to suggest positive impact and need for the scheme; and - b. it would be in accord with the general objectives and policies of the NPPF and the Local Transport Plan - 2.
 Support, subject to feasibility assessment, strategic infrastructure improvements and links to major urban areas for example to road, rail, bus facilities in the District and the development of new rail or bus termini within the District - 3.
 Continue to safeguard all existing disused railway lines within the District and support the reuse of these for public or commercial/tourism use.
 To this end the Council will refuse any development which would impede or truncate these routes.
-However proposals for recreational routes, cycleways, bridleways etc will generally be acceptable. - 4.
-Work with its partners to promote the improvement/expansion of existing bus services and the provision of innovative sustainable transport services in the District, particularly those serving rural areas; - 5.
-Support and promote the development of a network of safe walking and cycling routes (including the National Cycle Network), connecting to transport interchanges, linking communities and recreational/tourist areas. - 6.
+However proposals for recreational routes, cycleways, bridleways etc will generally be acceptable.

+- 4. Work with its partners to promote the improvement/expansion of existing bus services and the provision of innovative sustainable transport services in the District, particularly those serving rural areas; - 5.
+Support and promote the development of a network of safe walking, horse riding and cycling routes (including the National Cycle Network), connecting to transport interchanges, linking communities and recreational/tourist areas. - 6.
 Seek to minimise the environmental impact of freight road transport and to work with StaffordshireCounty Council and other partner organisations to agree designated lorry routes, freight handling facilities and greater rail use.

 8.10.9 Whereas the Local Transport Plan funding streams are allocated County-wide in accordance with the shared objectives, the LDF must decide broadly where future population is distributed and ensure that the transport network is able to sustain it.
 It is important therefore that strategic planning decisions are not purely based on the location of existing public transport infrastructure, or predicted locations of funding.
 For this reason Policy T2 is proactive in seeking improvements to the existing road/bus/rail networks generally.
-Additionally, the Council will exploit opportunities for new road schemes which are not identified in the LTPs, provided these are feasible, and subject to available finance.
+The Council will work with the highway authority to exploit opportunities for new road schemes.
+If they are feasible and subject to available finances, they will be included in both the Infrastructure Plan and District Integrated Transport Strategy.

 8.10.10 A major issue for the District has been the inadequacy of the alternative modes of travel and in particular the public transport system.
-Whilst there is an extensive network of bus routes, the Development Capacity Study found that the frequency and accessibility to these services can be limited, particularly in the rural areas.
+Whilst there is an extensive network of bus routes, with many settlements having daily bus links and a call-on-demand Moorlands Connect service, the Development Capacity Study found that the frequency and accessibility to these services can be limited, particularly in the rural areas.